 Known for her unique daring performances where she often combines multi-disciplines/genres and media, Sarah Takagi has emerged as an original thinker and performer who is unafraid to redefine, reinvent, and expand the concept of music, identity, and performance in context of innovation and her spiritual practice.

-Coming from generations of samurai warriors and two generations of christian ministers, Sarah is here to fight and heal through the gifts of the Spirit in the creative realm.
+Coming from generations of Samurai warriors and two generations of Christian ministers, Sarah is dedicated to the fire and healing gifts of the Spirit in the creative realm.
 By her often provocative, left field programming, presentation and performances, she cuts through dull, lifeless traditions, labels and categories thereby awakening and enlivening the audience to realize a potential for a more fresh, spirited, authentic reality.

 As an award- winning pianist, Sarah Infini Takagi has performed at Carnegie Recital hall, Kennedy Center, 92nd Y as well as on Public Television, Radio and Film.
 As a concerto soloist, she has performed over a dozen concerti under the batons of BSO conductors Pascal Verrot and Carl St. Clair among others.
 As a chamber musician, she has performed with Boston's top chamber groups, Radius and Chameleon Ensembles as well as with her own Duo PiantiCella with Longy-Bard College faculty cellist Michael Bonner.
 Her solo CD “Lavender Bouquet” which offered classical music with Reiki healing energy was the Top Selling Album in 2008 at CDBaby.com.